squantrill/icinga2/doc/1-about.md

 * Native support for [OpenTSDB](#opentsdb-writer)

-In addition to [Graphite](#graphite-carbon-cache-writer) Icinga 2 adds the capability of writing performance data directly into a OpenTSDB TCP socket simplifying realtime monitoring graphs.
+In addition to [Graphite](#graphite-carbon-cache-writer) Icinga 2 adds the capability of writing performance data directly into a OpenTSDB TSD TCP socket simplifying realtime monitoring graphs.

+* Native support for writing log events to [GELF](#gelf-writer) receivers (graylog2, Logstash)

 * Dynamic configuration language